Mar-Gra-creator/LogoSS/README.md

 > Gradowski M. (2026). *Systematic discovery of protein kinase-like domains reveals diverse evolutionary strategies in the human oral microbiome.* [Journal, DOI]

-A `CITATION.cff` is included for direct GitHub citation export.

 ## License